fkohl04/expiration-monitoring/Motivation.md

 Here are some examples of certificate expiration monitoring solutions I have come across so far, and why they are no long term solution

-- A confluence page keeping track of all used certificates
+- A page in the service documentation that keeps track of all used certificates

-  This approach is very error-prone, because people forget to look at the page and don't see the expiration data at all On top of that you can never be sure, that the content of the page is really true.
+  This approach is very error-prone, because people forget to look at the page and don't see the expiration data at all.
+  On top of that you can never be sure, that the content of the page is really true.
 People forget to update the page after adding a new certificate or even update the page, but do a mistake by updating the certificate in the service.